PrestaShop/docs/src/content/1.7/contribute/contribution-guidelines/_index.md

 Ready to contribute code?
 Here's what you need to know to get your Pull Request accepted.

+The PrestaShop project receives dozens of contributions every week, and every single one of them is reviewed by project maintainers.
+The review process ensures that only changes that meet a certain quality standard are merged in the codebase.

+Please note that the following guidelines apply to all contributions to the project, and not following them may lead to your contribution being rejected.

 ## Commits

 ### Atomic commits

-In the past, we used to have only one commit by pull request.
-This was a bad habit.
-We now require contributors to make **atomic commits**, so you will surely have more than one commit in a single pull request.
-This will be helpful to review, cherry-pick or revert changes (we hope to never have to do that 😉).

-**What's an atomic commit?** It means that the commit's purpose is **one, and only one, complete fix or change**.
+We consider a good practice to make **atomic commits**, meaning that each commit's purpose is **one, and only one, complete fix or change**.
 Typically, ask yourself if what you are doing is one or several tasks.

+Atomic commits make review easier, and it also helps for cherry-picking or reverting changes (we hope to never have to do that 😉).

+{{% notice tip %}}
-Do not hesitate to use `git add -p ...` ([details here](https://git-scm.com/book/en/v2/Git-Tools-Interactive-Staging)) if you have made several changes in the same file but not all those changes are meant to be in the current commit.
+Do not hesitate to use [interactive staging](https://git-scm.com/book/en/v2/Git-Tools-Interactive-Staging) if you have made several changes in the same file but not all those changes are meant to be in a single commit.
+{{% /notice %}}

 ### Writing a good commit message

-{{% notice note %}}
-In the past, we used to ask to prepend commit names with *FO, BO, CO...* <br>
-**This is no longer needed.**
-{{% /notice %}}

 The commit name should give an idea of the nature and context of the change that has been done.
 The more details, the better!
 The commit name should be as unique and recognizable as your commit itself.
 There are multitude of articles on the web regarding commit messages, here are two that you can find useful: